retrocomputacion/retrobbs/docs/tml.md

 ```
 ---
 #### **&lt;WHILE&gt;**
-Repeat the code inside the block as long as the condition is fullfilled.<br>
+Repeat the code inside the block as long as the condition is fulfilled.<br>
 Parameter:

-`c`: Condition to be fullfilled, default `False`
+`c`: Condition to be fulfilled, default `False`

 Example: